 - Dani, Assistant Forest Manager

 “It was a very daunting prospect leaving a career which I had completed years of study and post graduate training to become confident and capable at.
 The idea of learning an entirely new profession was both exciting and nerve-wracking.
-When joining Tilhill I was pleased to learn that I wasn’t alone coming into forestry as a second career, and I have been given the opportunity to complete inhouse training as well as further formal education to develop my knowledge.
-My line manager completed a knowledge gap assessment with me to help direct this learning, and the team have been very supportive in providing shadowing opportunities.”
+When joining Tilhill I was pleased to learn that I wasn’t alone coming into forestry as a second career, and I have been given the opportunity to complete inhouse training as well as further formal education to develop my knowledge.”

 - Joseph, Assistant Forest Manager